MSZ98/Easy-Google-Account-Picker/README.md

     });
 ```

-or if you don't want to use lambdas:
+or, if you don't want to use lambdas:

 ```java
     googleAccountPicker.pickAccount(new OnAccountPickedListener() {